-The services of the Counseling Center are available at no charge to all students with seven or more credits or paid graduate assistants.
-Others may consult with a counselor one time regarding assistance with their problems and/or referral.
+Students with seven or more credits and paid graduate assistants are eligible for the services of the Counseling Center.
+Others may consult with a counselor one time regarding assistance and/or referral.

 FINANCIAL AIDS

 Financial Aids Staff assist students in meeting college costs by administering and awarding federal, state, donor, and institutional aid programs.
 Eligibility for most of these aid programs is determined by a standardized needs test which is part of a general application process.
 In addition, students may apply for the federal Pell Grant program and the Guaranteed Student Loan Program.